 There are plenty of hostels, hotels, and rental apartments that suit all budget travelers in Old Town.
 Meanwhile, those looking to stay in a boutique hotel will find some of the best options on the Costa Del Sol in Old Town.

-Stay In Old Town If you are interested in the history and architecture of Marbella; you want an authentic experience; you aren’t worried about large hotels or beaches; you want fabulous local bars and restaurants.
+Stay In Old Town If you are interested in the history and architecture of Marbella; you travel on a budget; you are couples, first-time travelers.

 Best places to stay in Marbella in Old Town:

 luxury ($$$): Vincci Selección Estrella del Mar This 5-star hotel is 15 minutes drive from the Old Town, it offers spacious and bright rooms with contemporary architecture with Arab-Mediterranean décor.
 Within easy walking distance from Elviria Beach, close to the Greenlife Marbella Golf Club, Cabopino Golf, Cabopino Marina, Marina La Bajadilla, and La Canada Shopping Centre.

 mid-range ($$): Hotel Fuerte Marbella This 4-star beachfront hotel is located in the heart of Marbella, it has a children’s club, on-site restaurants, air-conditioned rooms with free wifi. the lively Puerto Banús with many bars and clubs is just 7km away.
 You can also easily reach beaches nearby such as golden sand La Bajadilla Beach, El Faro Beach, La Fontanilla Beach, Venus Beach, and Cable Beach.